ibrahimqudry/Pharaohs/README.md

 ![Pharaohs Banner](./public/logo.png)

 A sophisticated web platform for **Pharaohs**, a premier real estate company in Aswan, Egypt, specializing in luxury properties and investment opportunities.
-This React-based application offers a seamless user experience with a bilingual (Arabic/English) interface, a fully customized admin dashboard, and robust client engagement features.
+This React-based application offers a seamless user experience, a fully customized admin dashboard, and robust client engagement features.

 ## ✨ Features

 - **Property Showcase**: Elegant display of luxury real estate projects, with a dedicated section for VIP properties fetched dynamically from Firebase.
-- **Bilingual Support**: Fully responsive interface supporting Arabic (RTL) and English (LTR) for accessibility across diverse audiences.
 - **Admin Dashboard**: Secure, customizable dashboard for managing properties, user applications, and content, accessible only via protected routes (`/admin`, `/admin/dashboard`).
 - **Contact Forms**: Integrated with EmailJS for seamless client inquiries and feedback.
-- **Careers Portal**: Application tracking system for job seekers, with styled forms (via `CareerFormStyles.module.css`) and Firebase storage.
+- **Careers Portal**: Application tracking system for job seekers, with styled forms and Firebase storage.
 - **Dark Mode**: Toggleable light/dark themes with `ThemeContext.js`, applying `/backgrounddm.png` for dark mode on public routes.
 - **Responsive Navigation**: Mobile-friendly header with dropdowns for "Projects" and "More" (via `Header.jsx`), ensuring single-dropdown functionality for intuitive UX.
 - **WhatsApp Integration**: Direct booking via WhatsApp for client convenience.